nolze/msoffcrypto-tool/README.md

 msoffcrypto-tool -p Passw0rd encrypted.docx decrypted.docx
 ```

-Test if the file is encrypted or not:
+Test if the file is encrypted or not (exit code 0 or 1 is returned):

 ```
-msoffcrypto-tool -t document.doc
+msoffcrypto-tool --test -v document.doc
 ```

 ### As library